babyfish-ct/kimmer/README.md

    SQL DSL for kotlin

    - API perspective:

-      As static as posible, problems found while compiling.
+      As static as posible, find problems while compiling.

    - Functional perspective:

       As dynamic as possible, make complex problems easy to solve.

    [Click here](./doc/kimmer-sql/README.md) to view more